Please take my most recent poll

-IP is prevalent in programs and on projects.
-Please take a moment and answer this poll here on ProjectManagement.com Thank You
+Please take a moment and complete my most recent poll here on ProjectManagement.com Thank You